fifth-postulate/solving-permutation-puzzles/manuscript/Dijkstra.md

 accepts as its arguments a graph `G`, a `start` vertex of the graph and a `finish` vertex.
 It will return a shortest path from `start` to `finish`.

-The algorithm maintains for each vertex of the graph a shortest path that from `start` to the particular vertex.
+The algorithm maintains for each vertex of the graph a shortest path from `start` to the particular vertex.
 To start, we initialize every path as though it is unreachable, except for that `start` vertex.